henssenlab/TreeShapedRearrangements/README.md

 #### Breakpoint Analysis
 - `SVAnalyseSvabaBreakpoints.R` investigates sequence characteristics of base pair-accurate reconstruction of Circle-seq circle junctions
-- `MemeAnalyis.sh` runs MEME on several breakpoint-associated sequences
+- `MemeAnalysis.sh` runs MEME on several breakpoint-associated sequences
 - `myHomology.R` obtains microhomology estimates for accurate breakpoint coordinates from the reference genome

 ### Contact
 If you have any questions concerning code or data, please do not hesitate to contact us at henssenlab@gmail.com.